Using mediation to help you separate

 It’s better to try and reach an agreement through mediation if you can.
 You could save money in legal fees and it can be easier to solve any differences.

 You can find out more about how mediation works in this family mediation leaflet on GOV.UK.

 Find your nearest family mediator on the Family Mediation Council website.

 How much mediation costs

-the MIAM - this covers both of you, even if only one of you qualifies for legal aid
+the introductory meeting - this covers both of you, even if only one of you qualifies for legal aid

 help from a solicitor after mediation, for example to make your agreement legally binding